statesman/statesman.github.io/_posts/2016-08-18-to-future-interns.md

       twitter: "humphrinator"
 ---

-I’ve spent the summer coding about boozeries, city council candidates, renewable energy contracts, and more.
+I’ve spent the summer coding about boozeries, [city council candidates](http://apps.statesman.com/council-candidate-explorer/election/2016/), [renewable energy contracts](http://projects.statesman.com/news/080716-wind-tax/) and more.
 I’ve learned a lot, and I want to pass some of those lessons on to the interns of the future.

 Hello future intern,